oscardelben/words-about-code/2012/04/rails-internals-inside-attribute-methods.md

 end
 ```
 What's happening here is that we're creating a module, *including the
-module on our class*, and then returning the module so we can keep track
+module in our class*, and then returning the module so we can keep track
-of it, and *dynamically add methods to it*, which *will* be included to
+of it and *dynamically add methods to it*.
-our class as well.
 Note that we can undefine those methods at any time
 by calling `undefine_attribute_methods`.

 # See for yourself

-There's more happening behind the scene:
+There's more happening behind the scenes:

 [ActiveModel::AttributeMethods on Github](https://github.com/rails/rails/blob/5d0c1814ad624090620e907012e0eaf353468202/activemodel/lib/active_model/attribute_methods.rb)